Glorietta: Features

-Glorietta, located in Ayala Center, has a GLA of 250000 sqm, making it the eleventh largest shopping mall in the Philippines in terms of GLA, tied with Greenbelt and Ayala Center Cebu.
+Glorietta, located in Ayala Center, has a total Gross Floor Area of 250000 sqm, making it the thirteenth largest shopping mall in the Philippines in terms of GFA, tied with Greenbelt.
 It is divided into five sections: the contiguous Glorietta 1, 2, 3, and 4, and the fully detached Glorietta 5.
 Glorietta 1 to 4 features up to five levels of retail.
 Located in the contiguous area is the Glorietta Grand Mall, a hallway that is shared with the adjacent Rustan's building, with an entrance along Ayala Avenue.
 Glorietta 5 has three retail levels and five levels of BPO offices.
-Although detached above, it connects to the rest of Glorietta through a pedestrian underpass at Basement 1.
-Level 2 walkways link Glorietta to SM Makati and The Landmark.
-A Level 3 walkway links Glorietta 5 to One Ayala, while elevated and basement links from Glorietta 4 to One Ayala are pending.
+Though detached above ground, it is connected to the rest of Glorietta via a basement pedestrian walkway.
+Level 2 walkways link Glorietta to SM Makati and The Landmark, respectively, and a Level 3 walkway links Glorietta 5 to One Ayala and eventually to Rustan's.
 Previous links to the former Park Square 1 and Park Square 2 existed before the 2010–12 redevelopment.
-Adjacent parks are Glorietta 3 Park, Dolphin Park (also known as Glorietta 4 Park, under redevelopment as The Plaza), Palm Promenade, and Terraces Square.
+Adjacent parks are Glorietta Park (formerly Glorietta 3 Park), Glorietta Plaza (formerly known as Glorietta 4 Park and Dolphin Park), Palm Promenade, and Terraces Square.

-Glorietta 3 is home to clubs and restaurants (including Hard Rock Cafe) and international luxury labels.
-Glorietta 4 is home to seven cinemas (including an A-Luxe cinema), Food Choices food court, Rustan's Department Store (shared with the Rustan's building), and The Marketplace supermarket (formerly Rustan's Supermarket and The Marketplace by Rustan's), which is located within the Rustan's building but considered part of Glorietta.
-Glorietta 5 is home to Uniqlo's largest Southeast Asian branch, the Makati church of Christ's Commission Fellowship, and offices of Ayala Land and some of its subsidiaries.
+Glorietta 3 is home to clubs and restaurants (including Hard Rock Cafe), international luxury labels, and the Wellness Place.
+Glorietta 4 is home to six cinema theaters (including an A-Luxe cinema and an A-Giant cinema), the extension of Rustan's Department Store from the Rustan's building, The Marketplace supermarket (formerly Rustan's Supermarket and The Marketplace by Rustan's; located within the Rustan's building but considered part of Glorietta), and the upcoming Troopers food hall, which replaced the old Food Choices food court.
+Glorietta 5 is home to Uniqlo's largest Southeast Asian branch and Christ's Commission Fellowship (CCF) Makati.

 "Top of the Glo" is an al fresco roof deck attraction featuring Japan Town (under Mitsubishi's partnership), K-Park, and the Omniverse Museum at Level 4 of Glorietta 1 and 2.
 Its retail area has a GLA of 2,500 sqm.
 An atrium is situated at the center of the contiguous Glorietta, as well as an activity center in between Glorietta 1 and 2, facing the Palm Drive entrance.
 Both spaces are frequently utilized for hosting events.